Exploring map data

 - Look at inferred nodes.
 Inferred nodes are computers or other network devices that are communicating with your endpoints, but do not have the Tanium Client installed.
 Click the Inferred nodes group in the map to view a list of IPs.

 - To collapse expanded groups, click Collapse All.
+To deselect nodes that you selected in the map, click Deselect All.

 Drill down to a specific endpoint to see the applications and processes that are running on that host.
 For example, if you are planning maintenance on an endpoint, you can see what applications an outage might affect.